eli64s/readme-ai/docs/README_EX_1.md

 ---
 ## 👋 Introduction

+Open source project written in Python
+* Uses natural language processing to automatically generate a README.md file for a given codebase
+* Can be run from the command line
+* Supports English and Spanish
+* Generates a report of the most important keywords in the codebase
+* Includes a link to the original codebase repository

+## 🔮 Feautres

 > `[📌  INSERT-DESCRIPTION]`

-## 🔮 Feautres

-- The README-AI project is a tool that automatically generates a README file for your GitHub repositories.
-- It includes a summary of your project, a list of features, a screenshot, and a link to the live site.
-- README-AI is written in python and is available on GitHub.

 ---